- A battle droid manning a starship cannon admits he's a terrible shot because of his cheap programming.

 Ahsoka: [sighs in frustration and rolls her eyes] Well, it seems boys are the same whether they're Republic or Separatist.

-- General Grievous' Rousing Speech to a squad of infiltrator droids designed specifically for suicide bombing.Grievous: Some of you may not return.
+- General Grievous' Rousing Speech to a squad of infiltrator droids designed specifically for suicide bombing.Grievous: You have been designed for this mission.
+To be the ultimate infiltration units!
+Some of you may not return.
 Actually, none of you will return!
 But don't let that get in your way.

 - Padmé, Bail, and Onaconda Farr meet after learning of Mina Bonteri's death.
 With everyone high-strung about the Republic ordering more troops and sliding further into debt, Onaconda Farr attempts to break the tension with jokes.
 He... doesn't succeed.Bail: [about arguing against the clone order] I'll start lining up support, but I'll need ammunition.